 Often carpal tunnel begins as a numb “pins and needles” sensation in the wrist, rather than specific pain in the hand.
 Weakness and loss of strength are very common.
 Patients even report losing their firm grip or unintentionally letting go or dropping objects.
 Hand pain and wrist pain often accompany carpal tunnel symptoms.
 The pain radiates through the fingers, palm, wrist, and forearm.
 Some even describe a burning or itching feeling.

 Carpal Tunnel Syndrome can occur simultaneously with tennis elbow or golf elbow.
 As both are also similar disorders caused by repetitive movement.

 COMMON HAND INJURIES & HAND PROBLEMS

 Carpal tunnel accounts for the majority of hand and wrist pain.
 It is also one of the most common work-related injuries.
-Dr. Nemirovsky has significant experience in diagnosing hand pain/ wrist pain.
+Dr. Miro has significant experience in diagnosing hand pain/ wrist pain.
 Our holistic approach looks at the whole chain of movement in your arm, from the shoulder to the fingers.
 Looking at the larger picture, we can identify the root cause of your injury, how best to treat it, and how to prevent it from occurring again.

 His thorough analysis will explore a range of hand and wrist issues, including: